 insurance company shows up, you are not required to answer any of their

 questions or sign any papers.
-Let the automobile accident attorneys at
+Let the automobile accident

 Millikan Wright, LLC handle all of that.
 There are some more useful tips

-below if you're ever in an accident.
+below if you're

+ever in an accident.